-- 1. Perform prerequisite tasks as described in "Before you begin" on page 165. - 2.
-Remove the front cover and door, if you need to, to access the disk drives.
-For instructions on removing the cover, see "Removing and replacing covers and doors" on page 177. - 3.
+1. Perform prerequisite tasks as described in Before you begin.

+- 2. Remove the front cover and door, if you need to, to access the disk drives.
+For instructions on removing the cover, see Removing and replacing covers and doors. - 3.
 Locate the disk drive to be replaced and record the location information, then use the location information to activate the identify light for that disk drive.
-For instructions, see "Identifying a failing part in an IBM i system or logical partition" on page 168
+For instructions, see Identifying a failing part in an IBM i system or logical partition

-- 1. Type strsst on the command line of the IBM i session and press Enter. - 2.
-Type your service tools user ID and service tools password on the Start Service Tools (STRSST) Sign On display, and press Enter. - 3.
-Select Work with disk units from the System Service Tools display, press Enter. - 4.
-Select Display Disk Configuration from the Work with Disk Units display, and press Enter. - 5.
-Select Display non-configured units from the Display Disk Configuration display, and press Enter. - 6.
-Is the failed drive a non-configured unit? - No: Go to "Replacing a disk drive with the IBM i system or logical partition powered on" on page 87. - Yes: Determine if the disk drive to be removed was replaced by a hot spare when it failed.
-A xxxx9031 error logged close to the same time of the original disk failure indicates the automatic Rebuild of the data to a hot spare device, then go on to the next step. - 7.
-Is the disk drive to be removed controlled by the load source adapter? - No: Go to step 10. - Yes: Go to the next step. - 8.
-Is the disk drive to be removed located in a valid load source position? - No: Go to "Configuring a disk drive on a load source adapter for hot spare using the IBM i operating system" on page 133. - Yes: Go to step 10. - 9.
+- 1. If you are removing a solid state device located on a PCIe RAID and SSD SAS adapter, go to Removing and replacing the PCIe RAID and SSD SAS adapterRemoving and replacing the PCIe RAID and SSD SAS adapter and complete that procedure, then return here and perform the following steps. - 2.
+Type strsst on the command line of the IBM i session and press Enter. - 3.
+Type your service tools user ID and service tools password on the Start Service Tools (STRSST) Sign On display, and press Enter. - 4.
+Select Work with disk units from the System Service Tools display, press Enter. - 5.
+Select Display Disk Configuration from the Work with Disk Units display, and press Enter. - 6.
+Select Display non-configured units from the Display Disk Configuration display, and press Enter. - 7.
+Is the failed drive a non-configured unit? - No: Go to "Replacing a disk drive with the IBM i system or logical partition power turned on" on page 96. - Yes: Determine if the disk drive to be removed was replaced by a hot spare when it failed.
+A xxxx9031 error logged close to the same time of the original disk failure indicates the automatic Rebuild of the data to a hot spare device, then go on to the next step. - 8.
+Is the disk drive to be removed controlled by the load source adapter? - No: Go to step 11. - Yes: Go to the next step. - 9.
+Is the disk drive to be removed located in a valid load source position? - No: Go to "Configuring a disk drive on a load source adapter for hot spare using the IBM i operating system" on page 145. - Yes: Go to step 11. - 10.
 Choose the concurrent maintenance option.
 This option fills in the disk drive location on the concurrent maintenance display.
-Go to step 12 on page 96. - 10.
+Go to step 13 on page 105. - 11.
 Select Device Concurrent Maintenance from the Hardware Service Manager display.
 Press Enter.
 The Device Concurrent Maintenance display is shown, as shown in the following figure.